 A walk along the two-and-a-half-mile length of the Freedom Trail is one of the best ways to get acquainted with Boston and to efficiently visit and photograph the city's bounty of historic sites and landmarks.
 The Freedom Trail is marked with a painted or bricked red line that is easy for pedestrians to follow.
 Signs along the Freedom Trail identify each of the 16 stops.

-Where does the Freedom Trail start?
-Boston Common, America's oldest public park, is the best starting point for your Freedom Trail walking excursion.
+Boston Common, America's oldest public park, is the best starting point for your walking excursion.
 If you're in a real hurry and in pretty good physical shape, you can cover the length of the trail in as little as an hour, but that won't really allow you the time to stop and visit any of the attractions along the way.
-Your best bet is to allow three hours or more to walk the Freedom Trail at a leisurely pace and see all of its Revolutionary-era landmarks.
+Your best bet is to allow three hours or more to walk the trail at a leisurely pace and see all of its Revolutionary-era landmarks.

 The 2.5-mile trail is not a loop: It begins at Boston Common and ends in Charlestown at the Bunker Hill Monument, which commemorates the first major battle of America's Revolutionary War.
 Admission to sites along the trail is free with three exceptions: the Paul Revere House, the Old South Meeting House and the Old State House.
 The Paul Revere House tour is the most interesting of these three if you only have the time and/or funds to choose one.
 Revere—one of the best known patriots—is a fascinating, multidimensional character in American history.